hazimehh/L0Learn/README.md

-# L0Learn
-## Fast Best Subset Selection: Coordinate Descent and Local Combinatorial Optimization Algorithms
+# L0Learn: Fast Best Subset Selection

 ### Introduction
 L0Learn is a highly optimized framework for solving L0-regularized regression (and soon classification) problems.
 We consider sparse linear regression problems where the loss function is penalized by combinations of the L0, L1, and L2 norms.
 Specifically, the framework can approximate the solutions of the following three problems